COLON, RECTUM AND ANAL CANAL

 Colon, Rectum and Anal Canal

-The rectum and anal canal are the most terminal parts of the lower GI tract/ large intestine.
+The rectum and anal canal are the most terminal parts of the lower GI tract/large intestine.
 The large intestine consists of the cecum, appendix, colon (with ascending, transverse, descending, and sigmoid segments), rectum, and anal canal.
+Colon cancer treatment in PCMC focuses on identifying and managing diseases of these areas, particularly those affecting the colon and rectum.

 - Hirschsprung’s Disease